trimstray/nginx-admins-handbook/README.md

 ## General disclaimer

-This is not an official handbook.
+This is not an official document.
 It is rather a collection of some rules and papers, best practices and recommendations used by me (also in production environments but not only).
 Many of these rules refer to external resources.

 Throughout this reference you will explore the many features of Nginx and how to use them.
 This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of Nginx server.